tadeugr/kubexample/README.md

 ├── dist                         Kubernetes manifests to deliver the application.
 │   ├── Makefile                 Commands to install and uninstall the application.
 │   ├── aux.yaml                 Auxiliary deployment (to run the benchmark).
-│   └── kubexample.yaml          Microserver deployment.
+│   └── kubexample.yaml          Microservice deployment.
 ├── doc
 │   └── utm-ubuntu-2204-arm64.md Documentation to install a lab VM.
 ├── kind                         Kubernetes kind configuration.